Who is Asari Dokubo?

 Top 10 richest men in Nigeria 2020 and their source of income

 - Asari Dokubu’s birth name is Dokubo Melford Goodhead Junior.
-He was born into a humble Christian family in Buguma, Rivers State on June 1, 1964.
-He has four siblings and his father was a court judge and his mum was a housewive.
-He attended both primary and secondary school in the Rivers State capital of Port Harcourt, before studying law at the University of Calabar in Cross-Rivers State.
+He was born into a humble Christian family in Buguma, Rivers State, on June 1, 1964.
+He has four siblings his father was a court judge and his mum was a housewive.
+He attended primary and secondary school in the Rivers State capital of Port Harcourt before studying law at the University of Calabar in Cross River State.
 He dropped out of UNICAL due to issues with the school’s administration.

 - He is married to Boma Dokubo and has four children – Amirah, Hassan, Hussain, Osama.
 His first wife, Alhaja Zainab Asari Dokubo died in 2016 in a motor accident on her way to Ibadan.
 As of 2020, Asari is 56 years old.